 When the inspect_table()

-or after you call rmmod
+after you run rmmod

-), it will return -1 and set errno
+), it will return -ENOSYS

-indicating that the function is not implemented.
+, indicating that the function

 Big hint: use function pointers.